UWPCE-PythonCert/IntroToPython-2014/week-04/code/dict_lab.rst

 3.
 ----
-Using the dictionary from item 1: Make a dictionary using the same keys but with the number of 'n's in each value.
+Using the dictionary from item 1: Make a dictionary using the same keys but with the number of 't's in each value.

 4.
 ----